wdonadelli/ObjectLikeStruct/README.md

 This method has been tested with the `gcc` compiler version (Ubuntu 7.4.0-1ubuntu1~18.04.1) 7.4.0.

-To exemplify the creation of such structures, an object will be built containing an attribute, which will contain `char` type information, and two methods, one to define the argument and the other to obtain it.
+To exemplify the creation of such structures, an object will be built containing an attribute, which will contain `char` type information, and two methods, one to define the attribute and the other to obtain it.
 When building this structure, it will be allowed to enter an initial value for the attribute.

 ## Step 1: define the structure